MenuFLIXANO

 Bukovsky (1977)

-Alan Clarke's documentary about Soviet writer and dissident Vladimir Bukovsky, who had left the Soviet Union in 1976 after years spent in their prisons and psychiatric wards.
-The film was completed in 1977 but never broadcast, subject only to private scree ...
+Soviet writer and dissident Vladimir Bukovsky leaves the Soviet Union in 1976 after years spent in their prisons and psychiatric wards. ...

 Watch Now